 Work Environment for Business Administrators

 Generally, business administrators work in an office.
 They may interact with different departments or oversee one main department.
-Most business administrators work full time during normal business hours (9 a.m. to 5 p.m.).
-One of the main components of a business administrator’s day is spending time communicating with both staff and executives.
+Most business administrators work full-time during regular business hours (9 a.m. to 5 p.m.).
+One of the main components of a business administrator’s day is communicating with staff and executives.

 Advance Your Business Career

 With an online business degree, you can elevate your administrative and leadership skills and acquire the level of expertise you need for any business career.Explore Degrees

 Many administrators work in healthcare, state and local government, finance, insurance, and education.
 According to the Bureau of Labor Statistics (BLS), 14 percent of all administrators work in education, 13 percent work in healthcare and social assistance, and 11 percent work for local and state governments.

 Managers act as a liaison between the top tier of an organization and the rest of the staff.
 Managers must be able to translate the executives’ goals into a productive strategy and achievable work goal for different departments or teams.
 Setting schedules and timelines for meeting goals and executing strategies are part of a business administrator’s general tasks.

 - attention to detail

 When considering whether you would be a good business administrator, ask yourself if you can use all of these skills regularly.